bmistry12/text-summarisation/README.md

     ```
     make requirements
     ```
+- To run the GloVe model, download the pretrained word embeddings found [here](https://nlp.stanford.edu/projects/glove/) and ensure they are place on the specified path in a file named "glove".

 ## Run
-- To run data processing with default settings
+- To run data processing with default settings (as shown below)
     ```
     make run-data
     ```
-- To run model with default settings
+- To run model with default settings - bidirectional model
     ```
     make run-model
     ```
-- To alter runtime variables follow the following method
+- To alter runtime variables follow the following example
     ```
     make run-data TRAIN_DATA_PATH=<> OUTPUT_CSV=<> ...
     ```